 Looking for a way to get better interest rates than a money market account, but don’t want the risk of investing in stocks?
-A term share or certificate of deposit (CD) may be just what you need.
+A term share certificate or commonly known as certificate of deposit (CD) may be just what you need.
 It’s a low-risk way to build your savings.

 When you open a CD, you agree not to withdraw the funds until its maturity date, which could be anywhere from a few months to several years.
 You can close a CD before the term ends, but you will pay an early withdrawal penalty for doing so.
 CDs offer a higher interest rate than traditional savings or money market accounts because the funds in a CD can only be withdrawn after a certain period of time.
 Typically, CDs with longer term lengths have higher interest rates.

 How do you decide which CD to invest in?

 Think about the length of your CD term and how long you can afford to invest your money.

 You don’t want to withdraw your money early because you’ll be charged an early withdrawal fee.
 If you’re saving for a short-term goal, you may want a CD with a six- or 12-month term.
 But if you’re building your retirement savings, consider a five-year CD.